OutSystems/docs-product/src/managing-the-applications-lifecycle/deploy-applications/deploy-an-application.md

 ## Other deployment scenarios

-When deploying an application, you may encounter other scenarios that do not follow the standard path.
+When deploying an application, you may encounter other scenarios that don't follow the standard path.
 The following describes different scenarios you may encounter.

 ## Deployment is successful